herbs and spices adulterationherbs and spices adulteration

 1. Substitution with Other Curcuma Species:

-• Mixing turmeric (Curcuma longa) with closely related species like Curcuma zanthorrhiza (Java turmeric or temulawak) and Curcuma zedoaria (white turmeric or temu putih).
+• Mixing turmeric (Curcuma longa) with closely related species like Java turmeric or temulawak (Curcuma zanthorrhiza) and white turmeric or temu putih (Curcuma zedoaria).
 These substitutions often appear similar but have different chemical properties and health benefits.

 2. Addition of Artificial Colorants: